 Feeling Lonely?
 You're Not Alone

-The numbers prove as such.
-Loneliness does not discriminate against age.
-A survey by Action for Children found that 43% of 17-25-year-old's who used their service had experienced problems with loneliness.
+It is also felt across all ages and demographics, a third of the UK’s elderly are affected by it, and a survey by Action for Children found that 43% of 17-25-year-old's who used their service had experienced problems with loneliness.